Film Studies BA and Minor Program Specifics

 Students who don't wish to declare a minor or a second major are strongly encouraged to take additional film classes beyond those required for the major in order to maximize their skills and their potential career pathways within the production field or one of the career fields related to critical studies of cinema.

-Use the links below to find more specific information about degree requirements:
+These links provide more specific information about degree requirements:

 Course Requirements